ArduPilot/ardupilot_wiki/common/source/docs/common-mission-planner-telemetry-logs.rst

 during the flight.
 This can be opened in excel or a text editor.

-Extract WPs will create one or more .txt files containing any missions uploaded to the flight controller.
+Extract WPs will create one or more .txt files containing any missions uploaded to the autopilot.
 These files can be opened in the Mission Planner by switching to the Flight Plan screen, right-mouse-button clicking on the map and selecting "File Load/Save", "Load WP File".